czhangy/UCLA-CS-Electives/CS/CS-161/notes.md

       - Works if `α` is entailed, loops forever if `α` is not entailed

-    - Theorem: Turing (1936), Church (1936), entailment in first-order logic is semidecidable - that is, algorithms exist that say yes to every entailed sentence, but no algorithm exists that also says no to every nonentailed sentence
+    - Theorem: Turing (1936), Church (1936), entailment in first-order logic is semidecidable - that is, algorithms exist that say yes to every entailed sentence, but no algorithm exists that also says no to every non-entailed sentence